shikhashikz/shikhashikz.github.io/_posts/2022-01-05-Marketing-Storytelling-NewYear.md

 But if you do not know right now what you want to be and not working in the present world, you cannot see anything in the future.

 I stood silent for a while and told my 8-year-old that this is some deep thought which I shared with her.
 And the way it works with an 8-year-old, they translate the meaning as it is with their newfound vocabulary.
-Her conversations then drifted to “why did I choose the word deep.
+Her conversations then drifted to “why did I choose the word deep."
 That’s a story for another day.

 ***But the insightful point is, if we do not know what our customers/ prospects are searching for, what their intent is, we cannot predict the future as we are blind to their present behavior.*** 💯